AngelRRuizM/MinutaeComparator/readme.txt

     php artisan serve

+Now you can browse localhost:8000 in your browser.
 Log in with the default creedentials or register a new account.
 The default user is:
     email: user@test.com